-This Vietnamese sandwich, I recently learned, is traditionally served on Vietnamese bread, which is somewhat similar to a fresh French Baguette.
+This sandwich is traditionally served on Vietnamese bread, which is somewhat similar to a French Baguette.
 The recipe below is one I adapted from the recipe on the Cooking Light website.

 Ingredients